blbadger/blbadger.github.io/language-discreteness.md

 This accurate self- and non-self token representation persists after training for that model, if we take the information in a slightly deeper layer (say the output `[:, 1:, :]` of the second mixer or fourth mixer block).
 What is more impressive is the trained flat mixer's representation given multiple masked tokens: for the output `[:, 3:, :]` of the second block we get a perfect input representation.

 Reducing the hidden dimension leads to inaccurate non-self representation for the flat masked mixer, as for $d_{model}=256$ the representation is `iario, the Idea, versus Mario, the Man`.
+It may be wondered if a linear combination of 1-dimensional convolutions (ie in parallel rather than in series) would yield even better non-self token representation, and after some testing it does indeed: before training, if we have two parallel 1D convolutions rather than one (added together to make our linear combination) then representation is extremely acurate: given `[:, 10:, :]` of the *last* mixer block (8) for a relatively small model with $d_{model}=64$, the input **Mario, the Idea, versus Mario, the Man** is perfectly represented.

-If we look deeper into an untrained mixer model, for $d_{model}=1024$, at block 8 we find
+If we look deeper into an untrained flat mixer model, on the other hand, for $d_{model}=1024$, at block 8 we find

 ```
 Marario, the Idea, versus Mario, the Man